Can Men Tell When Women are Ovulating? Decades of Creepy Experiments Still Can't Prove It - The Crux

 Another study had participants donate spit samples for hormone analysis as well as complete daily online diaries about their sexual activities.
 The results reveal how female arousal is influenced by hormone changes across the menstrual cycle.
 Just before ovulation, the hormone estradiol peaks and so does desire.
 Right after that fertility window, estradiol plummets as progesterone rises, and sex-drive declines.

 However, there is controversy over whether or not a woman’s taste in men changes across her cycle.
 Specifically, it’s been proposed that ovulating women prefer dominant, manly men, whereas the rest of the month they’d choose dotting, faithful mates.
 For instance, a 2014 Psychological Science paper had female participants interact with male actors playing a “sexy cad” or “good dad.”
-A cad is dishonorable man.
+A cad is a dishonorable man.
 According to its authors, women in their fertile phase preferred and flirted more with the sexy cads.

 But one experiment does not prove a claim.
 Considering the results of over 50 studies, some researchers conclude that the pattern holds: That female’s mate preferences change across their cycles (here, here).
 At the same time, others reject this conclusion, criticizing the statistical and experimental methods involved (here, here).